 4'12" - 2017.

-This excerpt does not incude the sound track of the reader, which should invest the entire projection room
+This excerpt does not incude the sound track of the reader, which should invest the entire projection room with speakers.

 Overly forced Gestures (De Récolte à Révolte)